-The MCRL program is currently seen to be the signature piece of the Salama SHIELD Foundation (SSF).
+The MCRL program is currently recognized as the signature piece of the Salama SHIELD Foundation (SSF).

-The revolving loan scheme allows repaid interest to be re-loaned to current members who want access to bigger loans, or are provided to new members joining the group.
+The MCRL program allows repaid interest to be re-loaned to current members who want access to bigger loans, or alternatively, are provided to new members joining the group.
 Small businesses are often formed around agriculture and animal husbandry, agri-business, retail, or other essential services.
-Additionally, our goat and pig programs are used to provide nutritional support, income generation, and the development of entrepreneurial skills for vulnerable youth (not only women) and their dependents.

 The program started in 2008 with just 5 women’s groups (comprising 25 women) and with an initial fund of Uganda Shillings [UGX1*] 3,000,000 (approximately US $857.00).
 It has grown to a fund of over [insert number], which is approximately US [insert number].
 Clients are encouraged to save, with the average savings per month ranging between UGX 3,000 (around 85 cents) and UGX 5,000 (approximately US $1.42) per client with an average observed minimum of UGX 2,000 (US $ 0.57) and a maximum of UGX 150,000 (US $ 42.00) saved per client each month.